bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 - Dependency mapping and cascade resistance (Black Jellyfish prevention)

 **The Meta-Learning:**
 This stampede revealed all three animals simultaneously.
 The DNS misconfiguration (Black Jellyfish trigger) exposed the Grey Rhino (known but ignored talent loss risks) and forced acknowledgment of the Elephant (cultural silence about organizational issues).
-The incident demonstrates that when multiple animals attack, you can't address them sequentially--you must coordinate multiple response strategies simultaneously.
+The incident demonstrates that when multiple animals attack, you can't address them sequentially; you must coordinate multiple response strategies simultaneously.

 **Lessons for SREs:**

 - Institutional memory is part of your reliability stack
-- People need redundancy too--losing senior staff isn't just a headcount issue, it's a hazard amplifier
+- People need redundancy too; losing senior staff isn't just a headcount issue, it's a hazard amplifier
-- Observe the topology, not just the service--map secondary dependencies
+- Observe the topology, not just the service; map secondary dependencies
 - Measure resilience by adaptability, not just uptime
-- Evolve incident protocols--local fixes don't work in globally entangled systems
+- Evolve incident protocols; local fixes don't work in globally entangled systems

 #### Example 2: The October 10, 2025 Crypto Crash as a Stampede